Dreaming of an Irish vacation but not sure where to start?

 Ireland's three carriers offer a number of possibilities, with Aer Lingus currently operating the only long-haul flights.

-A rental car is, outside of Dublin, the best way to explore Ireland.
-It not only gives you the most convenient means to get to any attractions, it also allows you to draw up your own route.
+A rental car is the best way to explore Ireland, except if you plan to stay in Dublin for your entire trip.
+You don't need a car in the capital, but having your own set of wheels is the most convenient means to get to many attractions, it also allows you to draw up your own route.
 Driving "on the wrong side" is not such a big problem as it sounds.

 In Dublin, public transport is well developed and will meet the needs of any visitors.
 As it is also considerably faster and cheaper than using a car, it should be your first choice.
 Outside the Dublin area, however, trains and buses can be few and far between.